declare-lab/BBFN/README.md

-# 🔥 🔥 🔥 Notice: This repository will no longer be maintained.
-Instead, we are are moving all our multimodal works to this new centralized repository: [https://github.com/declare-lab/multimodal-deep-learning](https://github.com/declare-lab/multimodal-deep-learning).

 # Bi-Bimodal Modality Fusion for Correlation-Controlled Multimodal Sentiment Analysis

 This repository contains official implementation of the paper: [Bi-Bimodal Modality Fusion for Correlation-Controlled Multimodal Sentiment Analysis (ICMI 2021)](https://arxiv.org/abs/2107.13669)